bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yeah.
 Yes.
 So the total size of our database is roughly one gig right now.
-We translate every, all UTXOs kind of reduced down to about a gig of data.
+We translate, all UTXOs kind of reduced down to about a gig of data.
 If we instead made the set all UTXOs and we didn't just take the five most recent ones for every address, the database would not be much larger.
 It would be like a small multiple, like maybe three or four times larger, that would be kind of feasible.

-I guess when I'm thinking about it, I suppose it helps that you guys only support the BEC 32 addresses, because That means there's kind of a limited set of addresses that are on chain that have transactions for that.
+I guess when I'm thinking about it, I suppose it helps that you guys only support the BEC 32 addresses because That means there's kind of a limited set of addresses that are on chain that have transactions for that.
-But yeah, we need to think about how big would it be to include all transaction history?
+But yeah, we need to think about how big would it be to include all transaction history.
 Because UTXOs are very different than every transaction.
 So, yeah.
 OK, It's good to know what the...
 Yeah.
 And just to ask one more time.

 So, the problem that you guys face with block filters is Mostly that you have to download this gigabyte of things to get started.
 Is that the issue?
 Mostly?

 Speaker 0: 00:24:08

 So you have to download, first of all, the server has to generate filters, which can take weeks.
 Then the clients have to download all the filters, which we do over Tor, which also can take an hour maybe.

+Speaker 1: 00:24:20
 I see, right.
 I forgot it's all over Tor.

-Speaker 1: 00:24:23

 So that also… Exactly.
 Yes.

 Speaker 0: 00:24:29

-And Then for block downloads, we spin up a new Tor identity for every Bitcoin peer that we download a block from.
+And then for block downloads, we spin up a new Tor identity for every Bitcoin peer that we download a block from.
 So all of this together is, if you have a really big wallet and you're making a full rescan, I mean, it can take a couple of weeks, if not a month.

 Speaker 1: 00:24:47